 Key elements of FortiAnalyzer’s management versatility are:

-Log aggregation and archiving is critical nowadays in identifying security threats and managing network usage.
+Log aggregation and archiving are critical nowadays in identifying security threats and managing network usage.
 In addition to in-depth analysis, real-time logging, and reporting, FortiAnalyzer facilitates detailed content logging of user activities and network traffic.
-Activities can be scrutinized real time, archived and later analyzed as per the need.
-Activities can be tracked user wise, protocol, source, destination, etc. and the actual content exchanged in a session is available.
+Activities can be scrutinized in real-time, archived, and later analyzed as per the need.
+Activities can be tracked user-wise, protocol, source, destination, etc., and the actual content exchanged in a session is available.
 Content logging is not only critical in order to implement regulatory mandates such as HIPAA and SOX compliance but absolutely needed to enforce acceptable use policies and protect important corporate assets and intellectual property.

 The FortiAnalyzer User Interface (UI) facilitates the system administrators to dig deep into security log data to provide the granular level of reporting necessary to understand what is happening on the entire network.
 Historical or real-time data allows network administrators to analyze log and content information, as well as the traffic of the entire network.
 The advanced forensic analysis tools allow the network administrator to track user activities to the content level.

-Log Browser facilitates us to view log file or messages from the registered devices.
+Log Browser facilitates us to view log files or messages from the registered devices.
 We can easily filter the log files and messages to dig down and locate specific information.

 To edit the FortiAnalyzer VM IP address we need to perform the following steps: